• Skip to main content

 1. The nopale pad is a part of the Opuntia ficus-indica cactus, which also produces prickly pears.

-2. Much loved Mexican dishes include huevos con nopales and tacos de nopales – both use nopales as a common ingredient.
+2. Much-loved Mexican dishes include huevos con nopales and tacos de nopales – both of which use nopales as a common ingredient.
 They are also delicious combined with queso panela cheese in salads.

 3. Nopales are gaining popularity in the United States and Europe thanks to the health benefits offered.